WATS 5620 - Course Syllabus

 - Non-Matriculated Students: CEWA 5620

-Outline dates and assignments are all available on Canvas:
+Outline dates and assignments will be available on Canvas:

 Students are expected to watch pre-recorded lectures and complete the reading assignments prior to our class meetings, where those topics will be discussed and exercises completed as a group.